R&D expenditure and capacity by field of science

 Total R&D spending rises, percentages vary slightly

-At the research institutes, the share of Natural sciences and Engineering remains about the same until 2019: around 52%.
-After that, the share drops to 48% in 2021.
-The share of the Medical sciences is around 7%.
-The share of Agricultural Sciences is declining slightly: from 26% to 24%.
-The proportion of the Humanities and the Social Sciences increases in the years 2013-2020 from 2% to 6% and from 12% to 16% respectively.
+At research institutions, the share of natural sciences and engineering remains roughly the same until 2019: around 52%.
+After that, it drops slightly to 47% in 2023.
+The share of medical sciences is around 7%.
+The share of agricultural sciences remains around 24%.
+In 2020, this share was 26%.
+The share of humanities and social sciences increased in the years 2013-2023 from 2% to 6% and from 12% to 16%, respectively.

 Clear difference between universities and research institutions